Every adult diagnosed late-in-life with autism experiences a moment of self-discovery. I remember the day I first wondered if I was autistic.

-One snowy day, I entertained my four year old son, Tyoma in our basement.
+One snowy day, I entertained my four year old son, Liev in our basement.
 I pushed him on a swing as he interrogated me about color theory.
 Cheerily, I rambled on—I was born to deliver science lectures.
-I suddenly realized Tyoma asked more questions about the words I used than the color wheel.
+I suddenly realized Liev asked more questions about the words I used than the color wheel.

 “Mama, Mama, what does ‘aggrandize’ mean?”

 “What does ‘incandescent’ mean?”

 I experienced an “Aha!” moment.
 Much of our time together followed a recurring pattern: